 The Notary Folks

-Certified True Copies: When and How to Get Them Notarized
+Certified True Copy: Meaning, Vs Notarized and How to Get One

 certified true copies: notary agents hands shook